Rotordynamics: Jeffcott rotor

 If we were to graph the radial response, we would see a sine wave with angular frequency $\Omega/2\pi$.
 This lateral oscillation is called 'whirl', and in this case, is highly dependent upon spin speed.
 Not only does the spin speed influence the amplitude of the forcing function, it can also produce dynamic amplification near the system's natural frequency.

-While the Jeffcott rotor is a useful tool for introducing rotordynamic concepts, it is important to note that it is a mathematical idealization that only loosely approximates the behavior of real-world rotors.
+While the Jeffcott rotor is a useful tool for introducing rotordynamic concepts, it is a mathematical idealization that only loosely approximates the behavior of real-world rotors.